vitorm04/docs.pt-br/docs/framework/net-native/field-element-net-native.md

 |[\<TypeInstantiation>](typeinstantiation-element-net-native.md)|Aplica a política de reflexão a um tipo genérico construído e todos os seus membros.|

 ## <a name="remarks"></a>Comentários
- Se a política do campo não for definida explicitamente, ele herdará a política de tempo de execução do seu elemento pai.
+ Se a política do campo não for definida explicitamente, ele herdará a política de runtime do seu elemento pai.

 ## <a name="see-also"></a>Consulte também